lzap/snap-guest/README.md

 This is great for testing - when you provision a box called let's say "test" and delete it, once it is provisioned again with the same name, DHCP will assign it the very same IP address.
+You can keep hostnames and IPs in the /etc/hosts file and if you won't be shut down your guests for longer periods, IPs never change.

+Additionally, if you use snap-guest on the same host where KVM is running, there is a flag that adds entries to your /etc/hosts automatically.
+See help section for more details.

 Credits and license
 -------------------